 Some of Eshoo’s most recently sponsored bills include...

-From Jan 1993 to Oct 2019, Eshoo missed 561 of 17,740 roll call votes, which is 3.2%.
-This is worse than the median of 2.1% among the lifetime records of representatives currently serving.
+From Jan 1993 to Jul 2020, Eshoo missed 569 of 18,049 roll call votes, which is 3.2%.
+This is on par with the median of 2.2% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.